syncode98/ip/docs/README.md

 -------------------------------------------------------------</code></pre>

 The format of the task displayed is as follows: <br>
-Type of task - Completion status - Task <br>
+Type of task | Completion status | Task <br>
  * **The type of task**: T for todo, D for deadline and E for event. <br>
- * **Completion Status**:The digit represents the completion status of the task.
+ * **Completion Status**: The digit represents the completion status of the task.
 0 represents a task that has not been completed.Conversely, a 1 shows a task that has been completed.
- * **Task** The task itself.
+ * **Task**: The task itself.

 Subsequently, the user can choose to keep the tasks or to delete them.